-Country analysis involves breaking down evidence - i.e. the COI contained in this note; refugee / human rights laws and policies; and applicable caselaw - relevant to a particular claim type into its material parts, describing these and their interrelationships, summarising this and providing an assessment whether, in general, claimants are likely to:
+This section analyses the evidence relevant to this note - i.e. the COI section; refugee/human rights laws and policies; and applicable caselaw - by describing this and its inter-relationships, and provides an assessment on whether, in general:

-- to face a risk of persecution or serious harm - is able to obtain protection from the state (or quasi state bodies) and / or - is reasonably able to relocate within a country or territory
+- A person is reasonably likely to face a real risk of persecution or serious harm - A person is able to obtain protection from the state (or quasi state bodies) - A person is reasonably able to relocate within a country or territory - Claims are likely to justify granting asylum, humanitarian protection or other form of leave, and - If a claim is refused, it is likely or unlikely to be certifiable as 'clearly unfounded' under section 94 of the Nationality, Immigration and Asylum Act 2002.